DissCent/XInstaReap/README.txt

 Simply put the file XInstaReap.d3m into your "netgames" folder.
 On Linux, you will most likely also need the file "dmfc.so".

+If you also want to install the 30 PPS version, put the file XInstaReap30.d3m into your netgames folder.
+You will also need:

+-on Windows: XInstaReap_o.dll
+-on Linux: XInstaReap_o.so

+in your netgames folder.

 Compiling
 :::::::::